dimitrov-adrian/docker-automatic-git-update/README.md

 ![](https://img.shields.io/microbadger/image-size/image-size/dimitrovadrian/degu/latest.svg)
 ![](https://img.shields.io/docker/stars/dimitrovadrian/degu.svg)

-Run node apps directly from source URL (GIT, SVN or archive URL).
+Run node apps directly from source remote URL.

 > ***Notice*** *This container is not intended for production use, it just provide an easy way to deploy apps for testing purposes.*